-As you know, I finished my small but satisfying zine recently.
-Despite it’s slender finished appearance I spent many, many hours writing and thinking about it.
-The subject, you may remember, is Getting Shit Done (With Kids).
-To clarify, the shit I’m referring to is all the same ‘sustainable home’ shit that I generally write and obsess about.
+I finished my small but satisfying zine recently, on the subject of Getting Shit Done (With Kids).
+To clarify, the shit I am referring to is all the same ‘sustainable home’ stuff that I generally write and obsess about.
 Growing some of your own food, responsibly sourcing the rest, cooking everything at home, consuming a minimum of our world’s resources, finding the smaller and simpler pleasures in life– all in the context of homemaking.

-After finally getting the zine all laid out, I spent a few hours at Kinkos printing it (it always takes hours, even when I think it will only take 30 minutes.)
-While I stood there at my personally designated copier with a 3 foot square of countertop to lay out my piles of pages, I felt myself and my work laid naked before the world.
+After finally getting the zine all laid out, I spent a few hours at Kinkos printing it.
+While I stood organizing my piles of pages, I felt myself and my work laid naked before the world.
 There it was for any passerby to glance at– the Apron Stringz cover page.
 What at home had seemed clever and spunky suddenly seemed trivial and indulgent.
 Embarrassing.
 I felt a tiny crash in my heart.

 I’m so excited?
 I wrote a zine about being a housewife?